 - Attach itself to all your assets, including business assets, for the duration of the tax lien

 - Attach to any new assets you may acquire until the tax lien is released

 - Affects your ability to get credit

 If a lien has been filed, provisions of the Fresh Start Program may help you get the notice of lien withdrawn.
 This does not mean that you will not owe the amount due, but it may prevent some of the negative effects mentioned above.

-- You pay your debt in full and remain current with all estimated tax payments and filings or
+- Pay your debt in full and remain current with all estimated tax payments and filings or

-- You are paying your debt through a Direct Debit installment agreement.
+- Pay for your debt through a Direct Debit installment agreement.